aleongit/angular_material/README.md

 Checkpoints:

-- Angular 17
+- Angular 16 to 17
-- Angular Material 17
+- Angular Material 16 to 17
+- NgModule to standalone